 Now is the perfect time to start thinking about your pregnancy diet

 When you are pregnant, whatever you eat and drink will eventually find its way to your baby.
-There are certain vitamins and minerals that can really make a difference for your baby’s growth and development, and steering clear of the ‘bad stuff’ is important.
+There are certain vitamins and minerals that will make a difference for your baby’s growth and development, and steering clear of potentially harmful foods will be important.

-There are some important things to keep in mind when that you are eating for two.
+There will be some important things to keep in mind when you are pregnant.

 As a basic rule, fresh is best.
-Getting more fruit and vegetables into your diet is one of the best ways to bump up your intake of vitamins and minerals.
+Eating more fruit and vegetables will be one of the best ways to increase your intake of vitamins and minerals.

 What to eat during pregnancy

-Eat healthy, unprocessed foods, particularly lots of vegetables.
+Aim to eat healthy, unprocessed foods as often as you can, particularly lots of vegetables.
 Some key vitamins and nutrients that are essential for you and your baby include: